 Tip: Wear rain jackets because you will get wet walking by the falls.
 When taking the boat ride, wear water shoes.

-On the way there, we found some more scenic areas with other attractions like a ride across the water, for example.
+We found some more scenic areas just driving to Niagra on the Lake with other attractions- like a ride across the water, for example.

-There is plenty to do in Niagara Falls, Canada but these were the highlights from our trip.
+There is plenty more to do in Niagara Falls, Canada but these were the highlights from our trip.
 We also drove out to Toronto for a day to explore the city and have dinner there before heading back home.
 My daughter had a lot of fun and wishes to go return someday.
 Hope you find this post helpful in planning your own trip to Niagara Falls.
+It’s definitely worth the trip.

 Happy travels 🙂